KrishGala/Krish_BlueStampPortfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone -->

+My second milestone was definitely the lengthiest one as it had me build and calibrate the hexapod.
+Although it wasn't specifically hard it was to say lightly, a bit tedious.
+Every single part had lots of screws and the given screwdriver wasn't ergonomic for my hand.
+The screws were very tiny and a hassle to align but after a day and a half I completed it.
+Then I moved onto wiring the servo modules.
+The guide had me randomly assign them ports on the mainboard and align the legs of the hexapod off the random ports.
+Then you'd assign them the correct port.
+That didn't work for me so I started backwards the the correct ports for each of the servos and then aligned and rescrewed all of the parts of the legs.
+That worked for me.
+That was more or less all I had to do for the building portion of this project.
+Then I moved onto calibration which had me move the legs into a specific place for the robot to move properly as when building you can't get that precise.
+It wasn't that difficult but I had to redo it once because the first time it just didn't keep the calibrated state when trying to move.
+Though, on my second time it worked perfectly.
+Something surprising about the process so far was how the servos automatically zero'd on every startup and it didn't have me create that zero'd state.
+This was not really a feature as it was difficult to move the servos physically instead of just re-zero it in the correct spot.
+Going forward for my final milestone I'll be adding a wifi module which will allow me to move the robot without a wire into my laptop.

 ## First Milestone